Tuesday – Best Night of the Week!

 The annual fee.
 Our Management Committee is composed of member-volunteers.
 We handle club funds carefully and transparently.
 The objective is to cover necessary expenses, without accumulating excess money.
 We do give awards, but they tend to be modest and/or practical items, rather than silver shelf-fillers.
 For as long as we can remember, the fee has been $250 per boat.
 All members of your crew (minimum of 3 for this purpose) are members of the Breakwater Irregulars, and the $250 covers their dues.
 When this exceeds our expenses, we return the surplus to our members in ways that enhance the program.
 Examples: The BI tee shirts that were freely distributed to members during the Covid era and the banquet discounts in other years.

 Race Committee (“RC”).
 We are extremely fortunate to have a competent and dedicated group of volunteers on this committee and to have the use of Stamford YC’s signal boat, “ON THE LINE.”
-We supplement the RC with sailing crew from our racing boats.
+We supplement the RC with sailing crews from our racing boats.
 With 16 races per summer and about twice as many boats, every boat should volunteer at least once every two summers.
 Visit the Race Committee page for more information.

 Checking in.
 Arrive at the start area before 1900 and pass the stern of the signal boat with your mainsail raised and your class flag displayed.
 The RC will probably give you a wave of acknowledgement before you say anything.
 If not, call out your sail number to be sure you have effectively checked in.
 Don’t even think about checking in by radio.